federicocasati92/terraform-multi-az-infra/TEST.md

 # Tests and Validation

+This section documents the validation steps I performed to test the AWS VPC infrastructure deployed with Terraform.

 ### 1️⃣ SSH Access via Bastion Host (Jump Host)

 * Ensure your private key is loaded into your SSH agent to simplify SSH access: